axlevxa/typowiki/README.md

 ### Custom Editor Icons

-I made some custom retina icons for the edit bar.
+I made some custom retina icons for the edit bar (based on [Microns](https://github.com/stephenhutchings/microns)).
 They're not the greatest, but they are a bit more tasteful to our 2020 sensibilities than the default ones.
 You can find them in the "extras" folder.
 To use, just move the png files to `lib/images/toolbar/`.
 Keep a backup of the standard ones to be safe.

 ![Screenshot of wiki edit bar icons](preview3.png)